 If we combine password hashes with clear text passwords into one category, then passwords would make the fifth spot, above phone numbers (appeared in 30% of breaches).
 For the most part, passwords exposed in breaches were hashed with Bcrypt or another secure algorithm.
 However, in some cases, especially in older breaches, passwords were encrypted with weaker algorithms like SHA-1 or MD5.
 In other cases, passwords were simply exposed in cleartext.

-Breach Breakdown by Industry
+Data Breach Breakdown by Industry

-We looked at mega-breach impact across industries and found that social media breaches, specifically those involving Facebook were the most common.
+We looked at mega-breach impact across industries and found that social media data breaches, specifically those involving Facebook were the most common.
 Social media breaches were 20% of mega-breaches and Facebook or developers of Facebook applications made up 7% of mega-breaches.
 Other industries by size include:

 - Technology service providers, which were the second most impacted industry.
-This included firms like Adobe, Uber, and Microsoft (10% of breaches).
+This included firms like Adobe, Uber, and Microsoft (10% of data breaches).
 While these breaches were large, proportionally this industry exposed just under 2% of the records in the dataset.

 - Retail companies like TJX and Target.
-These were more prominent towards the earlier half of the past decade and a half (9% of breaches).
+These were more prominent towards the earlier half of the past decade and a half (9% of data breaches).

 The remaining industries have relatively less representation in the dataset, though it’s worth calling attention to Telecom, Security, and Media given that these industries have a higher proportion of records exposed.

-- Telecom made up 5% of breaches in the list and consisted of companies like Verizon and T-Mobile.
+- Telecom made up 5% of data breaches in the list and consisted of companies like Verizon and T-Mobile.
 One breach from this industry, Advanced Info Service, exposed over 8 billion records.

-- Media also made up 5% of breaches.
+- Media also made up 5% of data breaches.
 Three of these breaches came from Yahoo! which we included in this industry because of the company’s pivot from traditional internet search to media.
 One of these breaches was the infamous hack that exposed that data of Yahoo’s entire 3 billion users.

-- Security only included 2% of breaches.
+- Security only included 2% of data breaches.
 The first was the 2011 RSA hack believed to have been carried out by state actors.
 The second is a multibillion record leak by Keepnet Labs which had compiled records from old data breaches to study them.
 While this data had already been exposed before, it had never been collected and aggregated in this way.
 We counted this as a net new data leak as such a massive dataset would allow possible threat actors to more thoroughly cross-reference information on potential victims.

-Analyzing the Causes of Mega-breaches
+Analyzing the Causes of the Top 100 largest Data Breaches

-A little over half the top 100 mega-breaches were caused by an external threat actor.
+A little over half the top 100 data breaches were caused by an external threat actor.
 The second most common cause was a system misconfiguration.
 These are incidents that result in data becoming accessible over the internet without the involvement of a threat actor.
 Insider threat is the third most common cause.
 Finally, third party exposure is the fourth most common cause.
 Here, third party exposure means the data was exfiltrated directly from a business partner’s systems.
 Several of the mega-breaches that fall under the external threat actor category, such as the Target and Home Depot breaches, involve a threat actor staging an attack through vulnerabilities in a third-party system.
 These breaches utilized third party systems as a means to infiltrate the systems of the target organization as opposed to stealing data directly from a business partner.

 When looking at the size of mega-breaches, those that result from system misconfigurations tend to be much bigger.
-The average number of records exposed due to system misconfigurations is about seven times greater than exposures resulting from breaches with external threat actors.
+The average number of records exposed due to system misconfigurations is about seven times greater than exposures resulting from data breaches with external threat actors.
 This isn’t surprising as six of the seven billion-record mega-breaches are cloud misconfigurations.

 Since external threat actors represent the most common cause of mega-breaches involving a threat actor we looked at the most common ways they exfiltrated data.
-Unfortunately, for a lot of breaches, forensic analysis was not provided making it hard to have a comprehensive picture of these incidents.
-For 48% of these breaches, we don’t know how the threat actor got away with the data.
+Unfortunately, for a lot of data breaches, forensic analysis was not provided making it hard to have a comprehensive picture of these incidents.
+For 48% of these data breaches, we don’t know how the threat actor got away with the data.

-Among the breaches where the attack vector is known, exploits of misconfigurations are among the most common attack vectors.
+Among the data breaches where the attack vector is known, exploits of misconfigurations are among the most common attack vectors.
 These include:

 - Unsecured servers or databases (15%)